Pamela Sawyer

-Pamela Sawyer is a member of the Connecticut House of Representatives.
+Pamela Sawyer (born August 14, 1952) is an American politician who served as a member of the Connecticut House of Representatives from 1993 to 2015, representing the 55th district as a Republican.

 Biography

-Sawyer was born in Providence, Rhode Island.
+Sawyer was born on August 14, 1952, in Providence, Rhode Island.
 She graduated from the University of Rhode Island.

 Career

 Sawyer was first elected to the House of Representatives in 1992.
 She is a Republican.